 World Relief Seattle is now accepting applications for a Summer Program Instructor position.

 Recent refugee youth in the United States face the unique challenges of adjusting to a new cultural environment, mitigating past traumas associated with seeking refuge, learning a new language, and adjusting to a new way of living.
-World Relief Seattle’s Refugee Youth Summer Camp is five-week program focused on helping newly arrived refugee youth (K – 8th grade) adjust to their new schools and home.
-The goal for the summer camp is to create a supportive community for refugee youth by providing academic support, mentoring, and facilitating their connection to local resources.
+World Relief Seattle’s Refugee Youth Summer Academy is five-week program focused on helping newly arrived refugee youth (K – 8th grade) adjust to their new schools and home.
+The goal for the summer program is to create a supportive community for refugee youth by providing academic support, mentoring, and facilitating their connection to community.

-The Summer Program Instructor will work alongside experienced refugee resettlement staff and trained volunteers to implement the camp curriculum following general guidelines set by World Relief.
-This contract position will officially begin on June 24th.
-Summer Camp hours are July 8th – August 9th, 2019, Monday – Thursday 9am – 1:30pm and Friday 9am – 2pm.
+The Summer Program Instructor will work alongside experienced refugee resettlement staff and trained volunteers to implement the curriculum following general guidelines set by World Relief.
+This contract position will officially begin on June 22nd.
+Summer Academy hours are July 6th – August 7th, 2020, Monday – Friday 9am – 2pm.
 In the two weeks prior to the camp start, the Summer Program Instructor will plan age-appropriate lessons for English Language Learner students for each day of camp.
-During camp, the Summer Program Instructor is responsible for teaching, classroom management, and maintaining student records.
-One week of debrief and reporting follows the camp’s conclusion.
+During the program, the Summer Program Instructor is responsible for teaching, classroom management, and maintaining student records.
+One week of debrief and reporting follows the program’s conclusion.

 - Request appropriate material and equipment needed to support planned activities.